Singapore author Jeremy Tiang to judge International Booker Prize

-SINGAPORE - Home-grown author and translator Jeremy Tiang was on Wednesday (July 14) named a judge of next year's International Booker Prize.
+Home-grown author and translator Jeremy Tiang was on Wednesday named a judge of next year's International Booker Prize.

 Tiang, 44, is the first Singaporean to judge any of the Booker prizes.